 It's orb swells and contracts by around 20%, and when it's the largest and the brightest, Mira is more than 300 times larger than Sun.

-According to NASA, since it's an old, slowly dying star it's undergoing mass loss, and as it moves that fast it sheds material in our galaxy that will act as the raw material for new stars, planets and possibly, life!
-As per NASA, it has already released enough material to give rise to 3000 Earth sized and 9 Jupiter sized planets over the last 30,000 years!
+According to NASA, since it's an old, slowly dying star, it's undergoing mass loss, and as it moves that fast it sheds material in our galaxy that will act as the raw material for new stars, planets and possibly, life!
+NASA says it has already released enough material to give rise to 3000 Earth-sized and 9 Jupiter sized planets over the last 30,000 years!